 How to Use Rub ‘n Buff

 To apply it, just take a small amount and rub it on with your finger (it stains, so watch out!!) or a lint-free cloth, then rub it over the things you want to “paint.”
-Then buff to shine.
-I just get dirty with it and use my finger!
-DIY wouldn’t be DIY if I kept a totally clean hand, now would it?? 😉
+Then buff to a shine.
+I tend to add a few coats to get even coverage.

 Ways to Use Rub ‘n Buff